Wash Fishery Order 1992

 The WFO 1992 enables EIFCA to develop and enforce management measures and regulations to ensure that stocks of the prescribed species are fished in an appropriate manner.

-To aid the management of the WFO 1992 fisheries Eastern Sea Fisheries Joint Committee (Eastern IFCA’s predecessor), the fishing industry and Natural England worked together to develop agreed management policies that would be applied to the fisheries covered by the WFO 1992 (click here to view WFO 1992 policies).
+To aid the management of the WFO 1992 fisheries Eastern Sea Fisheries Joint Committee (Eastern IFCA’s predecessor), the fishing industry and Natural England worked together to develop agreed management policies that would be applied to the fisheries covered by the WFO 1992 which can be viewed by clocking here.
 These management policies have been reviewed in relation to cockle fisheries and the Cockle Fisheries Management Plan has been produced which can be viewed by clicking here .